-Our SENDCo will access local networks regularly to remain informed and up-to-date with latest research, policies and professional development.
+Our SENCo will access local networks regularly to remain informed and up-to-date with latest research, policies and professional development.
 We will work with external consultants for advice as needed.
 Callands also participates in the committed to Inclusion award for Warrington schools.

-Evaluating the Effectiveness of SEND Provision
+Evaluating the Effectiveness of SEN Provision

-We evaluate the effectiveness of provision for pupils with SEND by:
+We evaluate the effectiveness of provision for pupils with SEN by:

-- Reviewing pupils' individual progress towards their own targets each term (or more frequently) - Reviewing the impact of interventions after twelve weeks (maximum).
-Impact measures may differ and not always relate to a pupil's academic attainment, depending on the intervention, i.e. nurture sessions are assessed through the use of Boxall Profiles which monitor a child's emotional wellbeing - Using pupil questionnaires - Monitoring by the SENDCo and other members of the Senior Leadership Team (SLT) - Using provision maps to measure progress - Holding annual reviews for pupils with EHC plans (or more frequently if deemed necessary by school or at parent/ carer request).
+- Reviewing pupils' individual progress towards their own targets each term (or more frequently) - Using pupil questionnaires - Monitoring by the SENCo, other members of the Senior Leadership Team (SLT) and subject leaders (SL) - Using class provision maps to measure progress - Holding annual reviews for pupils with EHC plans (or more frequently if deemed necessary by school or at parent/ carer request).

-Enabling Pupils with SEND to Engage in Activities Available to those in the School who do not have SEND
+Enabling Pupils with SEN to Engage in Activities Available to those in the School who do not have SEN

-All of our extra-curricular activities and school visits are available to all our pupils, including our after-school clubs
+All of our extra-curricular activities and school visits are available to all our pupils, including our after-school clubs.